MarwanMbarki/Android-APP-SQLITE/README.md

 # Android App BB - Hotel.
-    Simple android App tutorial to fetch the data from SQLite to ListView
+    Simple android App tutorial to insert and fetch data from SQLite to ListView.